The Vancouver School of Economics is pleased to introduce the following job market candidates for your consideration.

 My research interests are in Labour Economics; in particular, the relationship between public institutions and individual labour market outcomes in both developed and developing countries.

 I am a job market candidate at the Vancouver School of Economics, University of British Columbia.
-My research interest lay in the Economics of Crime, Law and Economics, Public Economics, and Applied Econometrics.
+My research interests are in Public Economics, The Economics of Crime, Law and Economics and Applied Econometrics.

 Click here for past placement outcomes.